Pool Pump Losing Power? Upgrade to a Variable-Speed Pool Pump and Save Energy

 Why Replace a Slow or Failing Pool Pump Now?

 Many homeowners try to squeeze one more season out of a weakening pump.
-But modern Energy Star®–rated variable-speed pool pumps offer immediate and long-term advantages over traditional single-speed models.

 Variable-speed pool pumps: